 Opening This Week

 PUSHING THE ENVELOPE.
 YWCA Theatre.
 738 N. Fifth Ave.
-Opening February 27 and continuing through March 15: Mercury Productions, Upstairs Theatre Company and Millennium Theatre Company present Pushing the Envelope, by Tucson playwright W. Jesse Greenberg.
-There is a preview performance at 8 p.m. on Thursday, February 26.
+Continuing through March 15: Mercury Productions, Upstairs Theatre Company and Millennium Theatre Company present Pushing the Envelope, by Tucson playwright W. Jesse Greenberg.
 Performances are at 8 p.m.
-Thursday through Saturday, and at 2 p.m.
+Thursday through Saturday, and 2 p.m.
 Sunday.
 Tickets are $12.50, $10 for seniors and $8 for students.
 There is an audio-described performance on March 7.
 Call 791-2263 for information.

 LIVE THEATRE WORKSHOP.
 5317 E. Speedway.
 Continuing through March 8: Eugene O'Neill's Pulitzer Prize-winning love story, Anna Christie.
 A reluctant prostitute sets out with her sea-faring father, and falls in love with a shipwrecked Irish stoker.
 Monica Kester, Jonathan Ingbretson and James Mitchell Gooden star.
 Performances are at 7:30 p.m.
 Thursday through Saturday, and 3 p.m.
 Sunday.
 Admission is $8.50, $7.50 seniors, and reservations are a must.
 Call 327-4242 for tickets and information.
 Box office hours are 4:30 to 7 p.m.
 Tuesday, Thursday and Friday.

 PANORAMIC PRODUCTIONS.
 Temple of Music and Art Cabaret Theatre.
 330 S. Scott Ave.
-Continuing through March 7: Parallel Lives, written by Kathy Najimy and Mo Gaffney.
+Continuing through March 8: Parallel Lives, written by Kathy Najimy and Mo Gaffney.
 Performances are at 7 p.m.
-Friday and Saturday, with 1 o'clock matinees Sundays, March 1 and 8.
+Friday and Saturday, with a one o'clock matinee Sunday, March 8.
 Tickets are $10, $8 for students and seniors.
 Call 721-2580 for information.

 Out Of Town